kevc528/backend-challenge20/README.md

 a few additonal routes that made sense.
 A route I added allowed clubs to `GET` a mailing list of user's who've favorited the club.
 Another route I added allowed a `PATCH` that could update User information.
+I also added a `GET` route that returns all the clubs containing a specified tag.

 More detail on these routes are above in the API section.

 ## Installation